 When we help our clients learn to create content for their websites, we encourage them that, for every page of content, there should only be one topic or target keyword phrase for that page.
 So if you have 10 topics or phrases you want to be found for, you should have at least 10 pages of content.

 When you create the content, you have at least 16 places you can put your keyword phrase.
 The more of these that you match, the more you’re telling Google, “This page is all about the topic: ‘keyword phrase'”.

-The next time someone searches for that phrase or topic, your web page may surface in the search results.
+The next time someone searches for that phrase or topic, your web page may surface near the top of the search results.